digital-asset/daml/docs/source/getting-started/index.rst

     daml build

-Any commands starting with ``daml`` are using the *DAML Assistant*, a command line tool in the DAML SDK for building and running DAML apps.
+Any commands starting with ``daml`` are using the :doc:`DAML Assistant </tools/assistant>`, a command line tool in the DAML SDK for building and running DAML apps.
 In order to connect the UI code to this DAML, we need to run a code generation step::

     daml codegen ts .daml/dist/create-daml-app-0.1.0.dar -o daml-ts/src